 Before You Travel to Crater Lake National Park: Do These

-A first-aid kit will come in handy if you injure yourself at a remote place or start to feel sick.
+Get a first-aid kit: a first-aid kit will come in handy if you injure yourself at a remote place or start to feel sick.
 If the injury is small, you can treat it and continue with your adventure.
 Pack Band-Aids, anti-inflammatory creams, and medicines for nausea and headaches.

-The National Park Service posts regular emergency and non-emergency alerts on their official website.
+Check the NPS website for updates: the National Park Service posts regular emergency and non-emergency alerts on their official website.
 Check for seasonal closures or any updates that could affect your carefully planned vacation.

-Regular walks and stretches leading up to your trip will prepare your body.
+Do physical activities: regular walks and stretches leading up to your trip will prepare your body.
 The sudden physical exertion at the park can cause painful cramps or other complications.
 Keeping your body active will prevent such a situation.
 You will also feel more energetic.

 The most important preparation is buying